 - License reinstatement

-These are only some of the expenses that having a DUI will make you pay.
+These are only some of the expenses associated with a drunk driving conviction.
 Having a DUI is going to cost you a lot.
 That’s the reality of the situation.

-This article will lay out all of the costs that DUIs can force you to pay for.
-You’ll learn about how a DUI can affect your ability to buy car insurance.
-This article will also answer some frequently asked questions about the total cost of a DUI.
+This article will lay out expenses as a result of a DUI.
+You’ll learn about how it can affect your ability to buy car insurance.
+This article will also answer some frequently asked questions on the topic.

 - Marital status